On-device Training: A First Overview on Existing Systems: Overview of Existing Systems

-MiniLearn~\cite{minilearn} aims to enable the re-training of Convolutional Neural Networks (CNNs) on IoT devices to empower on-device machine learning (ML) applications to adapt dynamically to real deployment environments, overcoming the gap between pre-collected training datasets and real-world data.
+MiniLearn re-trains Convolutional Neural Networks (CNNs) on IoT devices to empower on-device ML applications to adapt dynamically to real deployment environments, overcoming the gap between pre-collected training datasets and real-world data.
 The target device in this work is the nRF-52840 SoC microcontroller, which features a 32-bit ARM Cortex-M4 with FPU at 64 MHz, 256 KB of RAM, and 1 MB of Flash.
 MiniLearn applies quantization and dequantization techniques to enable model re-training on resource-constrained devices.
 The key idea is to store the weights and intermediate outputs in integer precision and dequantize them to floating-point precision during training.
 MiniLearn consists of three steps: (1) Dequantizing and pruning filters, (2) Training filters, and (3) Fine-tuning fully connected layers.

-\fakepar{Dequantizing and pruning of filters} First, MiniLearn performs dequantization, keeping the first layer in integer precision format to retain the input shape (which is a tensor with a specific shape) of the neural network (NN), while dequantizing the remaining layers to floating-point format.
+\fakesubpar{Dequantizing and pruning of filters} First, MiniLearn performs dequantization, keeping the first layer in integer precision format to retain the input shape (which is a tensor with a specific shape) of the neural network (NN), while dequantizing the remaining layers to floating-point format.
 Next, during training, MiniLearn prunes less significant filters, using the L1-Norm as a static method for selecting filters.
 Filters with small L1 norms are considered less important in the network.
 Finally, MiniLearn adjusts the output layer based on the fine-tuning demand, i.e., it adjusts the number of neurons in the output layer according to the number of target output classes.

-\fakepar{Training the filters} MiniLearn preprocesses the training set and filters by collecting the output of the first layer in compressed quantized (INT8) format as the training set, which is converted to a floating-point format during training.
+\fakesubpar{Training the filters} MiniLearn preprocesses the training set and filters by collecting the output of the first layer in compressed quantized (INT8) format as the training set, which is converted to a floating-point format during training.
 Additionally, MiniLearn initializes models based on quantized pre-trained models and converts them to floating-point format.
 After pre-processing, MiniLearn performs its training operations.

-\fakepar{Fine-tuning fully connected layers} MiniLearn quantizes the pruned filters back to integer precision format and freezes them.
-It then performs a few extra epochs of fine-tuning on the fully-connected layers to compensate for the potential loss of information caused by pruning and quantization.
+\fakesubpar{Fine-tuning fully connected layers} MiniLearn quantizes the pruned filters back to integer precision format and freezes them.
+It then performs a few extra epochs of fine-tuning on the fully connected layers to compensate for the potential loss of information caused by pruning and quantization.